 Tip #1: Always start with a cleanser that removes excess oil and helps to control sebum production throughout the day, but does not completely strip your face dry.
 You want a matte feel to the skin, but not an overly dry, tight feel.

-Tip #3: Use a day serum that is light yet effective, and gives a matte finish to help control oil production.
+Tip #3: Use a day serum that's light yet effective, and gives a matte finish to help control oil production.
 Again, the theme is controlling the oil production.
-Jan Marini's C-Esta Serum Oil Control is great, and so is Sanitas Perfecting Serum.
-We have found that mixing half of a pump of each of these serums and applied to the face and décolleté works very well.

 Tip #4: Use a thin layer of a product that's main purpose is to absorb and control oil and wait a few minutes for it to dry.
 Sanitas B3 Clarifying Complex is highly recommended.
-This product can be a bit tricky though.
-We recommend either pumping 1/4 of a pump into your serum, which we find works very well, especially if you are using one or both of the above serums.
-This helps the clarifying complex soak into the skin well.
-Otherwise, you may apply a very thin layer onto your trouble spots and allow a few minutes for it to dry.
+This type of product can be a bit tricky though.
+Be sure to apply only a very thin layer onto your trouble areas and allow a few minutes for it to dry.
 Because this product creates a type of barrier on the skin, it can tend to make the next liquid product you use ball up upon application.
-This will work against you, because it is basically removing the clarifying complex from your skin.
-This is why we recommend mixing a tiny amount with your oil controlling serums.
+This will work against you, because it's basically removing that oil-controlling product from your skin.